willspeagle/census_name_identifier/README.md

-# census_name_identifier
+# Introduction
-The following file is used to generate a ML classifier using the 1930 Deccenial census 5% sample.
+The following repository is home of a ML classifier based on the 1930 Deccenial Census 5% sample.